jacksonvanv/IPAchart/README.md

 4. Making the tables responsive to different window sizes and devices

 Coming soon:
-1. Displaying a more in-depth vowel chart
-2. Including non-pulmonic consonants and clicks
+1. Including non-pulmonic consonants and clicks